jekyll/jekyll/docs/_docs/liquid/tags.md

 You can highlight specific lines in a code snippet by using the optional argument `highlight_lines`.
-This argument takes a space-separated list of line numbers which must be wrapped in quotes.
+This argument takes a space-separated list of line numbers which must be wrapped in double quotes.
 For example, the following code block will highlight lines 1 and 2 but not line 3:

 {% raw %}